 You need to add complementary skills to WordPress development to pursue a long-lasting freelancing career in WordPress.
-SEO optimization, content marketing, web designing, social media marketing are some of the additional skills that we see in job descriptions.
+SEO optimization, content marketing, web designing, and social media marketing are some of the additional skills that we see in job descriptions.

 If you like to play with colors and visual elements, you can offer design-developer services to clients.
 If you like solving problems, you can offer WordPress SEO services as well.
 It is a very on-demand service where every client is in absolute need of professional help.

 9. Supply yourself with the right equipment

 A drawback of going freelance is that you need to supply yourself with the required hardware and software within your budget.
 Say you want to go freelance as a lawyer.
 Necessary equipment you need to own:

 Laptop or personal computer.
 You can pick Windows or Mac depending on your will.
 Technical people prefer Mac for compatibility with most programs in deploying, operating, and managing production servers.